Best Meditation Cushion for Vipassana

 4. Retreat practicality

 A good Vipassana cushion should make sense beyond a short home session.
 Support, breathability, durability, and portability all matter when sitting periods repeat across a retreat day.
-If you are choosing a cushion for an upcoming course, it also helps to prepare for a 10-day Vipassana retreat before buying, so you know whether the real friction is sitting comfort, packing, home logistics, or expectations.
+Preparing for a 10-day Vipassana retreat also involves packing, home logistics, and realistic expectations beyond the cushion itself.

 This is a buyer-focused selection framework, not a lab test or medical recommendation.